ada86/geo-kadoh/README.md

 geo-kadoh
 =========
 Web application using KadOH to provide location sharing functionalities on a Kademlia DHT.
-This application is currently used within kadoh/apps/boilerplate/static/ (depending on your directory configuration, altering the path to the resources may be needed).
+This application is currently used as a replacement for kadoh/apps/boilerplate/static .

 index.html : webpage hosting our javascript